Interim director (fall 2013): Felice Lopez Bell—email@example.com

 - complete a tutoring report for each student who receives help from a tutor in the Writing Center

-Peer tutors in the Mars Hill College Writing Center WON’T…
+Peer tutors in the Mars Hill University Writing Center WON’T…

 - write papers for students